m2osw/prinbee/doc/JOURNAL.md

 * Insertion Date (Predefined, Type: `time_ms_t`)

-  Note: there is an Insert Date in all the rows of all the tables.
+  Note: there is an Insertion Date in all the rows of all the tables.
 This cell is mandatory.

   The Insertion Date is the date whenever the row was created.
 This date